broadinstitute/cromwell/README.md

 * `application_default` - (default, recommended) Use [application default](https://developers.google.com/identity/protocols/application-default-credentials) credentials.
 * `service_account` - Use a specific service account and key file (in PEM format) to authenticate.
 * `user_account` - Authenticate as a user.
-* `refresh_token` - Authenticate using a refresh token supplied in the workflow options.
+* `refresh_token` - Authenticate each individual workflow using a refresh token supplied in the workflow options.
+* `user_service_account` - Authenticate each individual workflow using service account credentials supplied in the workflow options.

 The `auths` block in the `google` stanza defines the authorization schemes within a Cromwell deployment: